Pravin93-Murugesan/Machine-Learning-with-Python/README.md

   - **MNIST** is a classic dataset in machine learning, consisting of 28x28 gray-scale images handwritten digits.
 The original training set contains 60,000 examples and the test set contains 10,000 examples.
   - **Spine Injury** to classify back injuries for patients in a hospital, based on measurements of the shape and orientation of their pelvis and spine.
   - **Wine data** to find the source winery of a bottle of wine based on its visual or chemical features.
+  - **Diabetes** to find the progress of the condition using patients medical data such as age, body mass index, blood pressure etc.